 to Tom King Camp or on to Austin Creek.
 A mile upstream are

-the two Mannings Flat Camps.
-The 20 mile loop crosses Austin Creek following
+where you may have to get off and lead your horse, the 20 mile loop crosses Austin Creek following

-a fire road downstream to Gilliam Creek Trail.
+a washed-out fire road downstream to Gilliam Creek Trail.
 Follow Gilliam Creek

 until it climbs back over the mountain picking up Pool Ridge Trail